 [Text of a presentation I gave before a screening of The Lives of Others at Wolfson College, Oxford].

 Although I am nowadays more interested in IP issues, I started my academic life as a privacy lawyer.
 My first publications dealt with something called Habeas Data, an obscure constitutional right that exists in some Latin American countries.
 It is no coincidence that privacy was considered to be a constitutional matter in countries that have suffered and were recovering from dictatorships.
-Nothing brings privacy more into perspective than the use of a government’s surveillance apparatus to imprison, torture and “disappear” its opponents.
+Nothing brings privacy into perspective than the use of a government’s surveillance apparatus to imprison, torture, and “disappear” its opponents.

 It is also not a coincidence that Germany is the birthplace of Europe’s regulatory response to privacy concerns.
-While data protection is not the same as privacy, they share a common ideal, the principle do information self-determination.
-After 2nd World War, Germany and Spain implemented legislation to protect individual privacy, but the efforts were limited.
+While data protection is not the same as privacy, they share a common ideal, the principle of information self-determination.
+After the Second World War, Germany and Spain implemented legislation to protect individual privacy, but the efforts were limited.
 It was not until 1981 that the Council of Europe passed the Convention for the protection of individuals concerning automatic processing of personal data, which eventually led to a number of data protection directives and efforts to protect personal data from abuse.

 However, these efforts tend to be centred on the application of regulatory powers against the misuse of personal data, and do not deal with privacy as such.
 This is more relevant when looking at defending individuals against government surveillance.
 For example, national security is exempt from the Data Protection principles implemented through the Data Protection Act.